Top Five Challenges to Change Management in 2020

 5. Reconciling the Role of AI in the IT Organization

-IT operations has begun to embrace AI with less and less fear.
+IT operations have begun to embrace AI with less and less fear.
 While 16% of surveyed organizations saw AI as a “serious job killer” in 2017, just 9% had this opinion in 2019.

-On the other hand, under-reliance on AI means manually intensive work, like the work of performing analytics across hundreds of data sets across dozens of sources.
+On the other hand, under-reliance on AI means manually intensive work, like performing analytics across hundreds of data sets across dozens of sources.
 The prospect is simply unmanageable for many organizations, which again means that risks could go unchecked.

 Embrace AI and Agility in 2020 for Ops’ Ease of Mind

-Every organization will have to grapple with all of the changes to change management in 2020.
+Every organization will have to grapple with all of the innovations to change management in 2020.

 Using ML-driven analytics models and AI analysis can help further the goals of agility without sacrificing risk prevention potential.
 The new agile-focused structure of IT operations offers layers of protection against risk while allowing feature teams to operate according to their own pace and idiomatic process.